edgelesssys/marblerun.sh/content/docs/tasks/define-manifest.md

 Refer to the [previous section](#manifestmarbles) for a list of supported encodings. `<part>` can be any of the following.

-* *empty*: for secret type `raw`, returns the symmetric key.
+* *empty*: for secret type `symmetric-key`, returns the symmetric key.
 For other types, returns the public key.
 * `Cert`: returns the certificate.
 * `Public`: returns the public key.
 * `Private`: returns the private key.